How much does it cost to create e-learning? As you can imagine, this is a question we get quite often in our line of work.

 Like so many questions that consultants receive, the most accurate answer to how much it cost to create e-learning is usually the frustrating old stand-by “It depends.”
 Still, there is a long enough history of e-learning development at this point that we have a pretty good idea of the cost to create e-learning on average.
 We also know the major factors that impact those costs (i.e., the “It depends” factors).
 In this post, we’ll take a look at both.

-We’ve written before here about research that Karl Kapp and Robyn Defelice conducted to determine the time required to develop one hour of training.
-I highly recommend reading the Learning Circuits article on this research in its entirety, not just for the data it contains but also for the insights it offers about how to develop training of all types more efficiently.
+We’ve written before here about research that Karl Kapp and Robyn Defelice conducted to determine the time required to develop one hour of training – with new data from from Robyn in 2020).
+I highly recommend reading the article on this research in its entirety.
+And, the 2009 version is worth reviewing for comparison and for the insights it offers about how to develop training of all types more efficiently.

-My experience jibes with research conducted more recently by The Chapman Alliance.
-Chapman found that it requires an average of 79 hours to produce one hour of “Level 1” e-learning content, with Level 1 defined as “Content pages, text, graphics, perhaps simple audio, perhaps simple video, test question.”
-I believe that average Level 1 content, as Chapman describes it, is probably on the low end of the “moderate interactivity” content described in the ASTD research, though the broad definitions used in both the Chapman and Kapp/Defelice research make it impossible to know for certain.
-The average cost per finished hour of this type of content is $10,054.
+By comparison, The Chapman Alliance found that it requires an average of 79 hours to produce one hour of “Level 1” e-learning content, with Level 1 defined as “Content pages, text, graphics, perhaps simple audio, perhaps simple video, test question.”
+I believe that average Level 1 content, as Chapman describes it, is probably in line with the “page-turner” content described above, though the broad definitions used in both the Chapman and Kapp/Defelice research make it impossible to know for certain.
+The average cost per finished hour of this type of content is $10,054 (which is quite close to the rate extrapolated from Defelice’s data above).

 Here’s the Chapman Alliance presentation on results from its research: